Idukki

 Mistakes that erode trust

-The fastest ways to break social proof: stale content (a gallery that hasn't updated in 6 months reads as abandoned), too-perfect reviews (a 4.99 rating triggers scepticism more than a 4.7), and contradictory signals ("Last item left!" while showing 4 in-stock).
-Authenticity beats persuasion every time, the moment social proof feels manufactured, it inverts.
+The fastest ways to break social proof: stale content (a gallery untouched for 6 months reads as abandoned), too-perfect ratings (a 4.99 triggers more scepticism than a 4.7), and signals that contradict each other ("Last item left!" next to "4 in stock").
+Authenticity beats persuasion every time.
+The moment social proof feels manufactured, it inverts and works against you.

 Designing for social proof is not a cosmetic exercise.
-It is a structural conversion mechanism grounded in decades of behavioural research, and brands that deploy it deliberately measure 20%+ revenue uplift over those that don't.
+It is a structural conversion mechanism backed by decades of behavioural research, and brands that deploy it deliberately measure 20%+ revenue uplift over brands that leave it to chance.

 Median PDP CVR lift